michellesri/portland-201d2/week-2/0-mon-lab/README.md

 ---
 #### Test environment and web app files setup
-Copy all code-demo/gulp/ files to your new local workspace / folder.
+Copy all code-demo/gulp/ files to a folder in your own local workspace.

-Create an index.html file (with all of the standard HTML structure like *doctype* and *title* and *head* and *body*) and put in the same \<body> [code](https://github.com/codefellows/seattle-201d6/blob/master/week-1/class-05/code-samples-for-lab.html) that we used on Friday.
-Develop code in js/app.s thats solves the code problems below, then get HTML and JS files connected to one another (use the *script* tag).
+Create an index.html file (with all of the standard HTML elements such as *doctype*, *title*, *head*, and *body*) and put in the same \<body> [code](https://github.com/codefellows/seattle-201d6/blob/master/week-1/class-05/code-samples-for-lab.html) that we used on Friday.
+Develop code in js/app.s thats solves the code problems below, then get HTML and JS files connected to one another using the *script* tag.

 From inside your gulp files folder, type this to install node modules required: